 Regular monitoring, reporting, as well as communication and risk management activities will be performed by all PUNOs under the leadership of UNDP.
-Capacity development and joint advocacy will be pursued with the Government and Parliament for uniform and comprehensive support, capitalizing on each other's strengths and resulting in even distribution of effort, efficient use of resources and effective and smooth JP implementation.
-Capacity development and joint advocacy will be pursued with the GoA and Parliament for uniform and comprehensive support, capitalizing on each other's strengths and resulting in even distribution of effort, efficient use of resources and effective and smooth JP implementation.
+Capacity development and joint advocacy will be pursued with the relevant line ministries for uniform and comprehensive support, capitalizing on each other's strengths and resulting in even distribution of effort, efficient use of resources and effective and smooth JP implementation.
+Capacity development and joint advocacy will be pursued with the relevant line ministries for uniform and comprehensive support, capitalizing on each other's strengths and resulting in even distribution of effort, efficient use of resources and effective and smooth JP implementation.